eBay/accessibility-ruleset-runner/examples/nodejs/README.md

 ### Step 1: Install Package Dependencies

-To install these node modules, from the accessibility-ruleset-runner/examples/nodejs folder, run:
+To install dependencies, from the examples/nodejs directory, run the following command:

 ```sh
 npm install